-class brian2.utils.logger.HierarchyFilter(name) Bases: object filter(record) Filter out all messages in a subtree of the name hier- archy.
+class brian2.utils.logger.HierarchyFilter(name)

 A class for suppressing all log messages in a subtree of the name hierarchy.
 Does exactly the opposite as the logging.Filter class, which allows messages in a certain name hierarchy to pass.

 The name hiearchy to suppress.
 See BrianLogger.suppress_hierarchy for details.